Osprey: Production-Ready Agentic AI for Safety-Critical Control Systems: Background and Related Work

 Agentic AI has seen rapid adoption in scientific and industrial applications, where domain-specific requirements demand specialized integrations.
 In the natural sciences, autonomous laboratories have been identified as a key driver of accelerated discovery~\cite{Szymanski2023}, supported by robotic labs and LM-driven pipelines for materials exploration~\cite{vriza2025roboticlabs}.
 Within imaging sciences, the PEAR framework has demonstrated multi-agent LM automation for ptychography workflows~\cite{yin2024pear}, while other efforts have highlighted emergent autonomous research capabilities of LMs across chemistry and materials science~\cite{ramos2025llmautonomouschem}.
 Several domain-focused systems illustrate this diversity: ChemCrow augments LMs with chemistry-specific tools~\cite{bran2024chemcrow}, Co-scientist enables autonomous experimental planning in chemistry~\cite{boiko2023coscientist}, and CRISPR-GPT applies agentic orchestration to gene-editing workflows~\cite{qu2025crisprgpt}.

 Among large-scale scientific facilities, agentic approaches have also been explored for particle accelerators and synchrotron beamlines.
 GAIA demonstrated an early accelerator operations assistant combining retrieval, scripting, and control~\cite{mayet2024gaia}, while VISION developed a modular AI assistant for beamline experiments, focusing on natural human–instrument interaction~\cite{Mathur_2025}.
-GAIA and VISION illustrate how agentic approaches can be applied to accelerators and beamlines, however, like many domain-specific systems, they rely on custom implementations that are difficult to scale.
-Our framework builds on these efforts with standardized capability integration, scalable orchestration, and production-ready reliability across both laboratory and facility contexts, as detailed in Section~\ref{sec:execution}.
+These systems validate the potential of agentic AI in facility operations but typically implement custom, facility-specific architectures.
+Osprey builds on these pioneering efforts and provides reusable patterns (tutorial implementations, example capabilities, deployment configurations) enabling facilities to adapt the architecture to their specific control environments, as demonstrated through the control assistant tutorial and ALS deployment detailed in Section~\ref{sec:execution}.